aliabdulelah/British-Airways-Reviews/README.md

 1. ba_reviews.csv.
 It contains 1324 Rows and 19 Columns

-Header: The header or title of the customer's review.
+Header - The header or title of the customer's review.
   <br>
-Author: The name of the customer providing the feedback.
+Author - The name of the customer providing the feedback.
   <br>
- date: The date and time when the feedback was posted.
+ date - The date and time when the feedback was posted.
   <br>
 place -  country of the reviewer
   <br>